wp-plugins/slickr-flickr/readme.txt

 == Changelog ==

+= 1.36 =
+* Includes Galleria 1.2.6
+* Added admin option to set default photo size
+* Minified javascript for faster loading
+* Allow selection of specific page (e.g page 2 where items = 20 will be photos 21 through 40)
+* No longer strips blank lines from photo descriptions
+* Uses capabilities rather than user levels to control access to admin page

 = 1.35 =
-* But fix to Galleria 1.2.5 image loading
+* Bug fix to Galleria 1.2.5 image loading
 * Fix HTML errors on Slickr Flickr Admin page

 = 1.34 =